bluzelle/curium/docs/setup/deploy.md

 10. Create the genesis file from the first transaction:

-        blzd collect-gentxs
+        $ blzd collect-gentxs
     the output of this command will also contain the validator_address, prefixed with bluzellevaloper.
 If you have not done so in the previous step, note the validator_address.

     This command creates the signed genesis.json (.blzd/config/genesis.json) that will be copied to the rest of the nodes in the zone.

 11. The node can be started with the Bluzelle daemon:

-        blzd start
+        $ blzd start

 12. On a second terminal the http server can be started with the Bluzelle client

+        $ blzcli rest-server

+    If external access to the rest server is required add the _--laddr_ argument

-        blzcli rest-server --laddr tcp://0.0.0.0:1317
+        $ blzcli rest-server --laddr tcp://0.0.0.0:1317

 ***
 [prev](./build.md) | [next](./deployaddl.md)